If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 Lead-Acid and Lithium both have a life expectancy of approx 10 years max

-In these 10 years a Lead Acid battery will give up to 500 discharge cycles
+In these 10 years a Lead Acid battery will offer up to 500 discharge cycles

-In these 10 years a Lithium battery will give up to 2000 discharge cycles
+In these 10 years a Lithium battery will offer up to 2000 discharge cycles

-Lithium is 3 times more expensive than Lead Acid
+Lithium is generally 2 to 3 times more expensive than Lead Acid

 As this is often not the case with recreational boats, the remaining benefits of Lithium are: